ramosvacca/bioportapp/README.md

 database: the database name

-isNewDatabase: should be set to True if the above mentioned is a new database.
+isNewDatabase: should be set to True if the above mentioned is a new database. (with capital T)

 port: the port to connect with your stardog server